 ii.
-Death of SIMPLE IRA Owner On or After January 1, 2020 - The entire amount remaining in your account will generally be distributed by December 31 of the year containing the tenth anniversary of your death unless you have an eligible designated beneficiary or you have no designated beneficiary for purposes of determining a distribution period.
-This requirement applies to beneficiaries regardless of whether you die before, on, or after your required beginning date.
+Death of Roth IRA Owner On or After January 1, 2020 - The entire amount remaining in your account will generally be distributed by December 31 of the year containing the tenth anniversary of your death unless you have an eligible designated beneficiary or you have no designated beneficiary for purposes of determining a distribution period.